microfarad-de/tcs-intercom/README.md

 ## Notes

-This project can be compiled from command line using the via makefile using the following commands
+This project can be compiled from command line using the via makefile using the following commands:

-* To build: `make`
+* Compile: `make`
-* To clean: `make clean`
+* Remove compiled artefacts: `make clean`
+* Upload to Arduino board: `make upload`
 * To generate the release archive: `make release`

 This project is configured for using the clangd VSCode plugin for code indexing.
 In order to use the clangd plugin, `compile_commands.json` file needs to be generated.
 This file is already part of the rpository, however it needs to be regenerated if new source files have been added to the project.
 The generation of `compile_commands.json` has been performed using the `compileddb` Python tool (`pip install compiledb`, https://pypi.org/project/compiledb/).
-The generation si performd using the following command: `compiledb make` .
+The generation si performd using the following command: `compiledb make`.